ZellaTech/Ziti-Utilities/Utilities/OpenZITI-ZDEW/README.md

 ![Example][Example]

-Regardless of which system controls the endpoint (CloudZITI or OpenZITI) the endpoint must be registered as a valid identity.
-If you wish to try out the FREE TEAMS EDITION of CloudZITI, sign up at [CloudZITI](https://nfconsole.io/signup).

-### Prerequisite
-Clone and build your own OpenZITI network with [OpenZITI](https://github.com/openziti) or sign up for free to the [CloudZITI](https://nfconsole.io/signup) which automatically deploys all elements for you.

 ### MODE ONE: Silent Installation and Enrollment of Identities
 This utility can boot strap itself, install OpenZITI Windows Desktop Edge, and enroll any available identities.